 Another benefit of a conventional mortgage is that the mortgage type remains the same over time.
-So when it’s time to renew or refinance your conventional mortgage, you can switch to another provider and your mortgage’s status won’t change.
+So, when it’s time to renew or refinance a conventional mortgage, switching to another provider won’t alter an existing mortgage’s status.

 Lenders with the best conventional mortgage rates

-No matter the lender, you’ll be subject to the mortgage stress test: two words that could make or break whether you can afford a home.
+No matter the lender, you’ll be subject to the mortgage stress test, which decides whether a buyer can afford a home.

 As of June 2021, the Office of the Superintendent of Financial Institutions (OSFI) introduced new changes to the mortgage stress test.
-Previously, only those seeking high-ratio mortgages had to undergo the test, but now every homebuyer has to — whether they meet the requirements for a conventional mortgage (20% down payment) or not.
+Previously, only those seeking high-ratio mortgages had to undergo the test, but now every homebuyer is subject to it — whether they meet the requirements for a conventional mortgage or not.

 While there are benefits to going with a conventional mortgage (immediate equity, lower monthly payments, and the ability to access more loans if needed), be sure that you’re not leaving money on the table by simply taking the first offer from the first lender you speak with.
-Compare conventional mortgage rates from different lenders to find the best rate.
 Shopping the market is one of the most advantageous things you can do when looking for any financial product, especially something as big as a mortgage.